Hicham1970/e-commerce-ui/README.md

   The library offers extensive customization options for styling, positioning, and behavior of toasts.
 You can configure global options on the `ToastContainer` or pass options directly to individual `toast` calls.
 * **Advanced Features:**

-  React-Toastify also includes advanced features like limiting the number of displayed toasts, dark mode support, colored themes, and integration with Promises for displaying loading and success/error states for asynchronous operations.
+  React-Toastify also includes advanced features like limiting the number of displayed toasts, darkmode support, colored themes, and integration with Promises for displaying loading and success/error states for asynchronous operations.
 It also provides hooks like `onOpen` and `onClose` for custom logic when toasts appear or disappear.

 ## -Zustand/middleware: